ellenWang918/Frondend-Mentor-QR-Code/README.md

 ## Acknowledgments

-Thanks to the Front-end Mentor to provide this project that helps me to utilise my skills and practice it!🎉
+Thanks to the Front-end Mentor to provide this project that helps me to utilise my skills and practice it!🎉 And special thanks to [Melvin Aguilar](https://www.frontendmentor.io/profile/MelvinAguilar) to provide me some helpful tips!